Best Methods of Attaching a Roof to an Existing Roof

 1. Now, it’s time to apply the roofing felt to protect the roof’s inner side from moisture and such.

-1. Lastly, shingles on top of the underlayment – the outer side of the roof is done.
+1. Lastly, shingles are on top of the underlayment, and the outer side of the roof is done.

 1. Cover the inner roof side (the ceiling’s side) with plywood, plasterboard, or anything.
-Apply some paint to beautify.
+Apply some paint to beautify it.

 How to Join Two Roofs Together?

 1. Preparing the area.
-Clean the affected area from any debris, including removing the shingles and underlayment that cover the roof.
+Clean the affected area from debris, including removing the shingles and underlayments covering the roof.
 No need to remove it all.
 Make it to the extent of around 6 inches from the edge of every pitch.

 1. Measure the joint area.
-Make sure to include the 6 inches edge into the counting.
+Make sure to include the 6-inch edge into the counting.

 1. Prepare the flashing joint.
-Then, according to the size you have obtained, cut the flashing material with metal snips.
+Then, cut the flashing material with metal snips according to the size you obtained.

 1. Place the flashing material at the meeting point.
 Start by placing it from the higher joint area first.
 Remember to slip the flashing material to the roof pitch as well.